 The correct answer is: 3.1

-Conserving angular momentum
+Conserving angular momentum we get

 A cord of length 64m is used to connect a 100kg astronaut.
 Estimate the value of the tension (in Newton) in the cord.
 Assume that the spaceship is orbiting near earth surface.
 Also assume that the spaceship and the astronaut fall on a straight line from the earth’s centre.
 The radius of the earth is 6400km.